 Arkansas sports betting has been legal since 2018 and all three of its brick-and-mortar casinos offer retail sports betting.
 The Natural State legalized online sports betting in March 2022, but unlike other states included a 51% sports betting revenue clause in its approved sports betting bill.
 The clause requires state casinos to keep at least 51% of sports betting revenue if partnered with an online sportsbook company.
 Online sportsbooks typically keep between 85% to 95% of revenue in partnerships with casinos in other states.

 This revenue clause has effectively kept national online sports betting operators out of the state.
 Arkansas sports bettors can only utilize online apps Betly, which is offered through the Southland Casino, and BetSaracen, offered through the Saracen Casino.
 Both casinos each offer IOS and Android betting apps for state bettors.

-Oaklawn Racing Casino hopes to launch its own sportsbook app in the coming months.
+Oaklawn Racing Casino quietly launched its own online sports betting app in September 2022..

 Louisiana sports betting a hit

 Louisiana sports betting was approved in early 2021.
 The state launched retail sports betting in late October of the same year.
 In its first month of operation, eight casinos took in $27.6 million in sports bets.
 The net proceeds reported by casinos were nearly $5.7 million over that period of time.